ZahyElgendy/Transaction-Fraud-Heuristic-Detection-System/README.md

 ![Fraud Distribution](outputs/images/fraud_dist.png)

-The figure shows the percentages distribution of fraud vs. legit transactions as would be demonstrated in real world transactions.
+The figure shows the percentages distribution of legit vs. fraud transactions as would be demonstrated in real world transactions, corresponding to 99.5% and 0.5% respectively.

 ### Transaction Amount Analysis
 - Side-by-side histograms comparing transaction amounts for fraud and non-fraud cases.